Getting Fancy at Hisa Franko

 Alright friends, where are all our Chef’s Table fans at?
 From the moment we saw Season 2, Episode 5 on Netflix, we knew we had to make it to the beautiful Soca River Valley and eat at Hisa Franko.
 If you haven’t seen it, you should go watch it immediately.
 Then come back and experience all of its goodness or continue and just be prepared for a mouthwatering read!
 This post is going to be strictly about our dinner at Hisa Franko, but you can read about our overnight in Kobarid here.
 Whether you’re in Slovenia just for the restaurant or to do a tour of the country, the detour to visit this amazing bed and breakfast needs to be on the list!

 Here’s a little rundown of Hisa Franko, and more importantly, the head chef, Ana Ros – just in case you don’t get chance to see the episode.
 She started out as a business major and had a killer job offer from the UN.
 But then she fell in love and defied her parents wishes of success to be with her husband.
 They took over his parents bed and breakfast and with no prior culinary experience, Ana Ros embarked on a new journey being head chef in the restaurant.
 She basically taught herself cooking techniques and came up with her own unique dishes that has made her a world renowned chef.
-Her husband Valter is the sommelier and has built a wine cellar on the property where he brings in only local, Slovenia wines to pair with Ana’s dishes.
-She has become a famous chef in Slovenia and worldwide, which is a big deal because there is no such thing as Michelin Stars in Slovenia.
+Her husband Valter is the sommelier and has built a wine cellar on the property where he brings in only local Slovenia wines to pair with Ana’s dishes.
+She has become a famous chef in Slovenia and worldwide – which is a big deal because there is no such thing as Michelin Stars in Slovenia.
 You can stay on the property, but make sure you give them enough notice because they book up very far in advance.
 We tried to book about 2 months in advance for a room but unfortunately the weekend we wanted was already booked.
 They have some really great room and food pairing packages available so you can really get the most bang for your buck.

-We decided on the 9 course dinner and added the wine pairing, which we think its a MUST for your dinner.
+We decided on the 9 course dinner and added the wine pairing, which we think is a MUST for your dinner.
 We felt like the wine added so many different flavors to the dishes and was absolutely worth the extra money to pair.
 We had budgeted for both so it wasn’t a shock, but make sure you kinda know what you’re willing to spend and what the prices are just in case.
 We spent about $300 with the conversion rate and it was absolutely the best $300 we have ever spent.
 It was such a beautiful, exquisite experience and one we will always remember.
 We got a little out of our normal comfort zone with foods we tried and if we could take home every single wine we tried, we totally would.
-We dressed up a little bit (for what “fancy” things we could fit in our backpack), but it was actually a bit more casual than we expected so we’d say as long as you have at least business casual, you’ll be good!
-The waiters were amazing and so on point, from the second you finished your last bite they were cleaning your table and dropping off your next dish.
+We dressed up a little bit (for what “fancy” things we could fit in our backpack), but it was actually a bit more casual than we expected.
+I’d say as long as you have at least business casual, you’ll be good!
+The waiters were amazing and so on point!
+From the second you finished your last bite they were cleaning your table and dropping off your next dish.
 They answered any questions we had and even sat with us to write down all the wines so we could write about it later.

 Technically this counted as a course but we’ll list it as the appetizers because it was how it came listed on our menu.
 We got to try apple fermented bread, fried dandelion + parsnips, cheese lollipops, white asparagus + pink grapefruit, and fresh bread with local butter.
 It was all paired with a really crisp, complimentary champagne style white wine.